SR2000/Getting-and-Cleaning-Data/README.md

 ###Creating subject-activity table in the training set
 * The subject and activity tables for the training set were created after reading from "ds3/UCI HAR Dataset/train/subject_train.txt" and "ds3/UCI HAR Dataset/train/y_train.txt", respectively
 * The columns of the 2 tables were concatenated to create the subject-activity table (columns= subject, activity) for the training set

-###Creating the subject_activity-measurement table in the training set
-* The columns of the subject-activity(training) table and the training table were concatenated to form a single subject-activity-training table

 ###Creating the full table with the test & training sets
 * The rows of the test and the training tables, in that order, were concatenated to create the full table